zhu-jason/max-stable-random-fields/README.md

-# Max Stable Random Fields
+# Simulation and Estimation of Max Stable Random Fields
 Author: Jason Zhu

 Contact: zhujason@stanford.edu

 Institution: Stanford University

 Department: Mathematics and ICME (Institute of Computational and Mathematical Engineering)

 This repository contains my implementation of the algorithms from "Malliavin-based Multilevel Monte Carlo Estimators for Densities of Max-stable Processes" by Zhipeng Liu and Jose Blanchet.
 Namely, I've implemented the algorithms necessary to simulate sample paths of a max-stable random field as well as the algorithms to estimate the multivariate density of the random field.